Particular/docs.particular.net/transports/msmq/routing.md

  - nservicebus/msmq/routing
 ---

-MSMQ is a [bus transport](/transports).
-This means that an MSMQ system consists of multiple nodes, one on each machine, forwarding messages between each other.
-Each endpoint connects to its local MSMQ node.
-In order to address a different endpoint, not only the queue name but also the host name has to be specified.
+The MSMQ transport in NServiceBus is a distributed transport in which there is the [MSMQ process](https://msdn.microsoft.com/en-us/library/ms711472.aspx) running on each machine, with messages being stored locally before being forwarded to other machines.
+In this model, each `endpoint` connects to the local MSMQ process and, when addressing a different endpoint, not only the queue name but also the host name has to be specified.

 ## Scaling out